jagenjo/rendeer.js/guides/README.md

 ### Libraries

 You must include gl-matrix.js, litegl.js and rendeer.js, although there is a rendeer.full.min.js that includes all three libraries, I recommend to use the separated ones so you can debug easily.
 I havent test if there is any performance gain in using the minified version.

+All the dependencies are included in the external folder.

 About the libraries it uses, some remarks: